 National Daylight Appreciation Day is observed each year on June 21.
-This day recognizes summer solstice (the longest day of daylight in the Northern Hemisphere) and encourages people to celebrate the many benefits of the sun.
-Humans aren’t the only ones who celebrate the sun by soaking it up!
+This day recognizes summer solstice—the longest day of daylight in the Northern Hemisphere.
+It also encourages people to celebrate the many benefits of the sun.
+But humans aren’t the only ones who celebrate the sun by soaking it up!

 Birds Soak Up the Sun

-You may have seen a bird spread out flat on the grass, its wings wide open and its body pressed to the ground.
+You may have seen a bird spread flat on the grass, wings wide open and body pressed to the ground.
 Such an odd sight might have you wondering if the bird was hurt or sleeping in the open.
 If you waited a few minutes, the bird probably jumped up and took off.
-While you were probably relieved seeing that it wasn’t injured, what you may not have realized at the time was that the bird was probably sunbathing.
+While you were probably relieved to find it wasn’t injured, you may not have realized that the bird was probably sunbathing.

 Though it’s common to see a pigeon, sparrow or dove doing this, there are over 170 species of birds that sunbathe.
-Ornithologists have determined that sunbathing serves several purposes: birds sunbathe to help the preen oil work its way throughout their plumage and to clear parasites from their feathers.
-It’s vital for birds to rid themselves of these tiny insects as they can cause difficulties in flying, staying warm and the bird’s general appearance, all factors that influence its survival.
+Ornithologists have determined that sunbathing serves several purposes.
+Birds sunbathe to help oil work its way throughout their plumage and to clear parasites from their feathers.
+It’s vital for birds to rid themselves of tiny insects that can cause difficulties in flying, staying warm and maintaining their appearance.

 How to Spot a Sunning Bird

-Bird sunning is the act of spreading out in full sunshine to expose plumage, as well as the bird’s skin, to direct sunlight.
+Bird sunning is the act of spreading out in full sunshine to expose plumage and skin to direct sunlight.
 It’s one of the few times that the maximum amount of the bird’s plumage gets direct sunlight.
-Though different species of birds will sunbathe in different ways, there are some tell-tale signs to look for when trying to decide if a bird is sunning, such as:
+Different species of birds will sunbathe in different ways, but there are some tell-tale signs to look for:

-- The bird is standing with its back to the sun
+- It’s standing with its back to the sun

-- The bird is fluffing the feathers on its head and back to expose its skin
+- The feathers on its head and back are moved to expose its skin

 - The bird’s wings appear to be stretched, spread or almost drooping